michaldanielewicz/island_counter/README.md

 so beware of implementation that could result in stack overflow or out of memory exception.

-Technical restrictions:
-* Please use a “reasonable” number of dependencies on external libraries (the best approach is to use only the unit testing framework)
-* For java solution: please use Java 11+ and gradle 5+ or maven 3+
-* For python solution: please use python3+ and pip20+

 ### Stack

 * Python 3.10